acl-dev/acl/README.md

 - Same interface for single, cluster and pipeline modes
 - Retry automatically for the reason of network error
 - Can be used in the shared stack coroutine mode
-- For more information, see [Using Acl redis client](lib_acl_cpp/samples/redis/README.md)
+- For more information, see **[Using Acl redis client](lib_acl_cpp/samples/redis/README.md)**

 ## 1.5.
 MQTT module
 The MQTT 3.1.1 version has been implemented in Acl, which has a stream parser, so can be used indepedentily of any IO mode.
-- Support MQTT 3.1.1 protocol: CONNECT/CONNACK/PUBLISH/PUBACK/PUBREC/PUBREL/PUBCOMP/SUBSCRIBE/SUBACK/UNSUBSCRIBE/UNSUBACK/PINGREQ/PINGRESP/DISCONNECT
+- Support **MQTT 3.1.1** protocol: CONNECT/CONNACK/PUBLISH/PUBACK/PUBREC/PUBREL/PUBCOMP/SUBSCRIBE/SUBACK/UNSUBSCRIBE/UNSUBACK/PINGREQ/PINGRESP/DISCONNECT
 - One class per command
 - Stream parser can be used for any IO mode
 - Data parsing separats from network communicationo
 - Can be used on client and server sides
-- For more information, see [Using Acl MQTT](lib_acl_cpp/samples/mqtt/README.md)
+- For more information, see **[Using Acl MQTT](lib_acl_cpp/samples/mqtt/README.md)**

 ## 1.6.
 Server framework
 The most important module in Acl is the server framework, which helps users quickly write back-end services, such as web services.
 Tools in app/wizard can help users generate one appropriate service code within several seconds.
 The server framework of Acl includes two parts, one is the services manager, the other is the service written by Acl service template.
-The services manager named acl_master in Acl comes from the famous Postfix, whose name is master, and acl_master has many extensions to master in order to be as one general services manager.
+The services manager named **acl_master** in Acl comes from the famous **MTA Postfix**, whose name is master, and acl_master has many extensions to master in order to be as one general services manager.
 There are six service templates in Acl that can be used to write application services, as below:
 - **Process service:** One connection one process, the advantage is that the programming is simple, safe and stable, and the disadvantage is that the concurrency is too low;
 - **Threads service:** Each process handles all client connections through a set of threads in the thread pool.
 The IO event trigger mode is used that a connection is bound to a thread only if it has readable data, and the thread will be released after processing the data.
 The service model's advantage is that it can handle a large number of client connections in one process with a small number of threads.
 Compare with the aio model, the programming is relatively simple;
 - **Aio service:** Similar to nginx/squid/ircd, one thread can handle a large number of client connections in a non-blocking IO manner.
 The advantages of this model are high processing efficiency and low resource consumption, while the disadvantages are more complex programming;